mohamad-talaat/mohamad-talaat/README.md

 </p>

 ### 👨‍💻 About Me
-Mobile Developer and Software Engineer with more than 1 year of experience, demonstrating a proven track record in building successful solutions for small and medium-sized businesses.
+Mobile Developer and Software Engineer, demonstrating a proven track record in building successful solutions for small and medium-sized businesses.
 Seeking a full-time position to leverage my skills and contribute to a team of talented developers.

 ### 🎓 Education & Training
 - **Bachelor's Degree in Systems and Computer Engineering**